rcr-software/para-rover/README.md

 11. Unplug the rover batteries when not in use, and occastionally check them with the voltage alarm to see if they need charging.

+12. Unplug ground station and joystick.
+Hold joystick power button to turn it off.
+It will buzz at you.
 # Tricky stuff

 The `RH_RF95::recv(uint8_t* buf, uint8_t* len)` function is sneaky!